soeirosantos/favideos/README.md

 behavior (like stubs) as well as pre-programmed expectations.
 Mocks should only be used for the method under test.
 In every unit test, there should be one unit under test.
 The rule of thumb is: if you wouldn’t add an assertion for some specific call, don’t mock it.
-Use a stub instead.
+Use a stub instead...